PanoTour Kapp Thordsen: Svenskehuset

-Adolf Erik Nordenskiöld had found phosphorite in the Triassic sediment layers at Kapp Thordsen.
-Back then, phosphorite was a raw material for fertilizer, hence could be was a precious geological resource.
+Adolf Erik Nordenskiöld had found phosphorite in Triassic sediment layers at Kapp Thordsen.
+Back then, phosphorite was a raw material for fertilizer, hence it could be that it was a precious geological resource.
 Nordenskiöld saw the economical basis for a Swedish colony in Spitsbergen, which was no man’s land back then.
-Sweden had a stronger connection to Spitsbergen than any other country in the mid and late 19th century.
+Sweden had a stronger connection to Spitsbergen in the mid and late 19th century.

 2 – Main entrance (south side)

 This is the main entrance, located on the southeast side of the house (facing the fjord).
-The entrance was firmly closed with a large wooden plate bolted on to the walls when I took the photos for these panoramas (2020).
-The entrance on the back side was accessible.
+The entrance was firmly closed with a large wooden plate bolted on to the wall when I was there to take the photos for these panoramas in 2020.
+The other entrance, on the back side of the house, was accessible, though.

 Nordenskiöld found business partners who financed a little expedition to investigate the phosphorite occurrence.
 Two young geologists went to Kapp Thordsen in July 1870.
 During their first attempt, all they achieved after establishing a camp was returning to the ship just in time before a storm broke out.
-They could return on 05 August and stayed until the 17th for their investigations.
+But they returned on 05 August and stayed until the 17th for their investigations.

 These geologists were Hjalmar Wilander and Alfred Nathorst.
-The latter became famous later as the leading figure in Swedish polar research after the Nordenskiöld period.
+The latter was later to become famous as the leading figure in Swedish polar research after the Nordenskiöld period.

 3 – Main room (library) 1, west side